-Keep in mind that there is still an underwriting process for this type of policy.
-There is just no medical exam as part of it.
+Keep in mind, there is still an underwriting process for this type of policy - it just doesn't include that pesky medical exam.
 You will still likely have to fill out a health questionnaire, and you may also be required to authorize release of medical records.

 The application process may also include financial underwriting.
 This helps determine your overall income for the purpose of establishing a benefit amount.